-As part of our Covid-19 & Community Life study, generously supported by the Wellcome Trust, we’re excited to be sharing the first snapshot of insights in a new report: Divided We Stand?
+As part of our Covid-19 Community Life study, generously supported by a Wellcome Trust Public Engagement grant, this report is the first snapshot of insights.

 In this first results snapshot, we focus on these themes of unity and division, and share with you five key insights:

-This project is exploring how Covid-19 is changing our relationships, interactions and experience of community in real-time.
-Using both a digital platform, whereby around 140 participants are currently sharing their stories and experiences online, supplemented with phone interviews with 30 people who do not have access to, or feel comfortable using, digital devices.
-We are focusing on three key themes:
+This project explored how Covid-19 changed our relationships, interactions and experience of community in real-time in late 2020.
+Using both a digital platform, whereby around 140 participants shared their stories and experiences online, supplemented with phone interviews with 30 people who do not have access to, or feel comfortable using, digital devices.